zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

           enabled: false
 ```

 While API ML does not handle TLS on its own with AT-TLS enabled, API ML requires information about the server certificate that is defined in the AT-TLS rule.
-Make sure the server certificates provided by the AT-TLS layer are trusted in the configured Zowe Keyring.
-Ideally AT-TLS should be configured with the same one.
+Esure that the server certificates provided by the AT-TLS layer are trusted in the configured Zowe keyring.
+Ideally, AT-TLS should be configured with the same Zowe keyring.

-2. If there is an outbound AT-TLS rule configured for the link between the API Gateway and z/OSMF, update or set the `zowe.zOSMF.scheme` to `http`.
+2. If there is an outbound AT-TLS rule configured for the link between the API Gateway and z/OSMF, set the `zowe.zOSMF.scheme` to `http`.

 :::note**Notes**
 * Currently, AT-TLS is not supported in the API Cloud Gateway Mediation Layer component.

-* Given that the Gateway is a core component of API ML, other components that need to interact with the Gateway, such as Zowe ZLUX App Server, also require AT-TLS configuration.
+* As the Gateway is a core component of API ML, other components that need to interact with the Gateway, such as Zowe ZLUX App Server, also require AT-TLS configuration.
 :::

 :::caution**Important security consideration**

 Configuring AT-TLS for the Zowe API Mediation Layer requires careful consideration of security settings, specifically as these settings apply to the Client Certificate authentication feature in Zowe API Mediation Layer components, as well as for onboarded services that support the x.509 client certificates authentication scheme.

-In general terms, outbound AT-TLS rules (i.e. to make a transparent https call through http) that are configured to send the server certificate should be limited to the services that __require__ service to service authentication.
+Outbound AT-TLS rules (i.e. to make a transparent https call through http) that are configured to send the server certificate should be limited to the services that __require__ service to service authentication.
 One example of required service to service communication could be the API Gateway authenticating with the Discovery Service.

 The Discovery Service endpoints are not reachable by standard API Gateway routing by default.
 :::